neetcodes/havefunwithmiku/README.md

 You can see the UI in Miku Park(3rd tab), and interact with it somewhat too.
 Try clicking "Pizza Stage LIVE".
 It's not the thing it should do, but I hope it entertains. :)

 First two tabs are placeholders.
+They are useless for entertainment anyway, "Order" and "My Coupons".

 If you want to read the code, which is short, the only file that is original is [`index.html`](https://github.com/neetcodes/havefunwithmiku/blob/main/index.html).